particle-iot/docs/src/content/reference/device-os/firmware.md

 - `setup()` is executed immediately regardless of the system mode, which means setup typically executes before the Network or Cloud is connected.
-Calls to network-related code will be impacted and may fail because the network is not up yet.
 `Particle.function()`, `Particle.variable()` and `Particle.subscribe()` will function
-as intended whether the cloud is connected or not.  `Particle.publish()` will return `false` when the cloud is not available and the event will not be published.
+as intended whether the cloud is connected or not.

+- You should avoid calling `Particle.publish()` before being cloud connected as it may block.
+This is important if you are switching to threaded mode and previously published an event from setup.

-Other network initialisation (such as those in `UDP`, `TCPServer` and `TCPClient`) may not function yet.
+- Other network functions such as `UDP`, `TCPServer` and `TCPClient`) should wait until the network is connected before use.
-See `waitUntil` below for details on waiting for the network or cloud connection.

-- after `setup()` is called, `loop()` is called repeatedly, independent from the current state of the network or cloud connection.
+- After `setup()` is called, `loop()` is called repeatedly, independent from the current state of the network or cloud connection.
 The system does not block `loop()` waiting for the network or cloud to be available, nor while connecting to Wi-Fi.

-- System modes `SEMI_AUTOMATIC` and `MANUAL` behave identically - both of these modes do not not start the Networking or a Cloud connection automatically, while `AUTOMATIC` mode connects to the cloud as soon as possible.
+- System modes `SEMI_AUTOMATIC` and `MANUAL` do not not start the network or cloud connection automatically, while `AUTOMATIC` mode connects to the cloud as soon as possible.
 Neither has an effect on when the application `setup()` function is run - it is run as soon as possible, independently from the system network activities, as described above.

 - `Particle.process()` and `delay()` are not needed to keep the background tasks active - they run independently.
 These functions have a new role in keeping the application events serviced.
 Application events are:
  - cloud function calls
  - cloud events
  - system events
+ - serial events

 - Cloud functions registered with `Particle.function()` and event handlers registered with `Particle.subscribe()` continue to execute on the application